php-fig/fig-standards/proposed/clock-meta.md

 This means that for the sake of this PSR the timezone is considered an implementation detail of the interface.

 It is up to the implementation to make sure that the timezone is handled according to the business logic of the application.
 That is either by making sure that a call to `now()` will only return a `DateTimeImmutable` object with a known timezone (implicit contract) or by explicitly changing the timezone to be correct for the application.
-This an be done by calling `setTimezone()` to create a new `DateTimeImmutable` object with the given timezone.
+This can be done by calling `setTimezone()` to create a new `DateTimeImmutable` object with the given timezone.

 These are though actions that are not part of the contract which this interface defines.